Huge Words Definitions:

 Syllable Jeopardy! starts with one syllable words at the $100 level and works up to 4 syllable words.
 (Do this after step 8.
 All 6 syllable types are used, but there are only regular vowel teams, not diphthongs/digraphs.)
 For each question I have students write the word on a personal whiteboard, add the line(s) to show the syllable break(s) (for example: ta/ble) then over each syllable write the symbol for the syllable type (O, -cle).
 You can also have teams play and everyone in the team must agree on the final answer for the team to earn the points.
 I have all students (or teams) play all questions, so it is possible for every student to earn every point.

-Spot and Dot – Strategy #1 for breaking up big words.
+Quick strategy to use to break up unknown words – Strategy #1 for breaking up big words.
 We have found this to be the best, quickest and easiest way to get a start at breaking up big words.
 The goal is to get close enough that the words makes sense!
 If it works, it is correct!

 Teaching/Learning Syllabication Guideline Sheet Here is more information about breaking up words into syllables.